ucsb-cs16/w19/_lab/lab00.md

 $ vim ~/.vimrc
 ```

 Look at the bottom of the vim window to check if you are in the "Insert" mode (if you are not, then type `i`).
-Either copy/paste or type the following four lines into the file:
+Either copy/paste (by right-clicking using the mouse, if you are using the terminals in the lab) or type the following four lines into the file:

 ```
 set nu